Apple to close Dalian outlet on Aug 9, marks first store shutdown in Mainland China - BusinessToday

 Vivo, which led the smartphone market in Q2 2024, slipped to the second spot after shipping 11.8 million units, capturing a 17% market share.
 Oppo, headquartered in Shenzhen, followed closely in third place with 10.7 million shipments and a 16% share.

-Xiaomi, based in Beijing, secured the fourth position with 10.4 million smartphones shipped—equating to a 15% market share and marking its eighth straight quarter of growth.
+Xiaomi, based in Beijing, secured the fourth position with 10.4 million smartphones shipped, equating to a 15% market share and marking its eighth consecutive quarter of growth.

 Apple rounded out the top five, delivering 10.1 million iPhones in the second quarter, also claiming approximately a 15% share of the market.